loadsys/CakePHP-Skeleton/bin/README.md

 ### bin/db-login ###
-A simple shortcut script that uses the contents of `Config/database.php` to start a command line `,ysql` session for you.
+A simple shortcut script that uses the contents of `Config/database.php` to start a command line `mysql` session for you.
 Incredibly convenient in a production environment to run manual data queries during troubleshooting.

 ### bin/??? ###